Typhoon Kalmaegi heads out of Philippines, cuts power, damages farms

-Kalmaegi, known locally as "Luis", was spotted 455 kms (283 miles) west of Laoag City in Ilocos Norte province shortly after mid-day, moving at 30 kph toward southern China.
+Kalmaegi, known locally as "Luis", was spotted 455 kms (283 miles) west of Laoag City in Ilocos Norte province shortly after mid-day, moving at 30 kph towards southern China.

 Thousands of people who were temporarily displaced were starting to return home, said Alexander Pama, the chief of a national rescue panel, adding that no casualty had been reported.